pryv/dev-site/source/guides/data-modelling.md

 ![Example Streams Structure](/assets/images/data_model_allergens_doctor.svg)

-This structure allows you a granular level of control of the accesses to the data.
+This structure allows you a granular level of control to accesses to the data.
 Different permissions can be defined for each stream and substream, therefore enabling you to share only necessary information with third-parties.

-For example, the access you will create (see [access.create](/reference/#create-access) call for more details) for the **Allergen Exposure App** will enable your app to `read-only` the geolocation data from the user and to `manage` the stream in which allergen exposure data will be added:
+For example, the access you will create (see [accesses.create](/reference/#create-access) call for more details) for the **Allergen Exposure App** will enable your app to `read` the geolocation data from the user and to `manage` the stream in which allergen exposure data will be added:

 ```json
 {